 Oats Park School

 "I'll admit.
 Pre-campaign I would've never expected such a modern building to be associated with any historical significance.
 Then again, who was Frederick Delongchamps?
 I'm sure I wasn't the one who had no idea.
 If anything, conquering these markers has taught me to never take any place or historical event for granted.
-Each and every one tells a different story. #263 conquered." -- Journal Entry, August 2007
+Each and every one tells a different story. #263 conquered." -- August 2007

 Original Date Visited: 8/1/07